 - 17. With regard to the protection of human rights during natural disasters, the Bahamas stated that the responsible national emergency management agency has, as its target, the entire resident population, including visitors and illegal immigrants.
 Official hurricane advisories over radio and television are given in English and in Creole, the primary language of the significant Haitian population now living in the Bahamas. - 18.
-The Bahamas stated that, on 26 September 2008, it ratified the United Nations Convention on Transnational Organized Crime and the Protocols thereto.
+The Bahamas stated that, on 26 September 2008, it ratified the United Nations Convention on Transnational Organized Crime and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
 It will sign the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights before the conclusion of the third session of the Working Group on the Universal Periodic Review.
-In concluding, the Bahamas stated that outstanding reports to the Convention on the Elimination of All Forms of Racial Discrimination and the Convention on the Elimination of Discrimination against Women will be submitted by 31 December 2008 and that the report to the Convention on the Rights of the Child will be submitted early in 2009.
+In concluding, the Bahamas stated that outstanding reports due to the Committee on the Elimination of All Forms of Racial Discrimination and the Committee on the Elimination of Discrimination against Women will be submitted by 31 December 2008 and that the report for the Committee on the Rights of the Child will be submitted early in 2009.